 - Aaron Kassraie, Writer at aarp.org

-As long as you don't have underlying health conditions, I would still recommend using hot tubs to achieve your weight loss goals.
+If you don't have underlying health conditions, I recommend using hot tubs to support your weight loss goals.

 15 minutes in a hot tub can burn up to 40 calories .
 However, this will depend on your age, gender, fitness level, and metabolic rate, so the impact on weight loss can differ a lot between people.

 Yes, the hot tub can improve exercise recovery.
 By relaxing your muscles and improving blood circulation, you can find that you suffer less soreness.
 You should also feel less sore the next day.